buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_SYNCWORKER_MAXWORKERS</b><br />
 Type: `int`<br />

 To specify the maximum number of groups that can be synced at the same time without affecting the operation of MDCB.
-1000 by default.
-It's recommendable to modify this value only if you need more org syncing at the same time.
+It is set to 1000 by default.
+We recommend only modifying this value if you require more org syncing at the same time.